tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 describes how client-facing servers allocate this value.

 kem_id
-: The HPKE KEM identifier corresponding to `public_key`.
+: The HPKE Key Encapsulation Mechanism (KEM) identifier corresponding to `public_key`.
 Clients MUST ignore any `ECHConfig` structure with a key using a KEM they do not support.

 public_key
 : The HPKE public key used by the client to encrypt ClientHelloInner.